cicmen35/baselinker_api/README.md

 # Baselinker API Application

-This application interacts with the Baselinker API to:
+This application interacts with the Baselinker API
-1. List all products in inventory ID 833
-2. Display product details (id, sku, ean, name, field1, field2)
-3. Allow updating the second extra field (extra_field_484) for product ID 12064368

 ## Setup

 1. Install the required dependencies: